 1) HBO NOW

 Free Trial: Yes — Try for seven days | Price Point: $14.99/month

 Going straight to the source, in this case, isn’t a bad idea.
 HBO NOW is HBO’s streaming service, offering instant access to its impressive library of movies and TV shows for $14.99 a month.

 You can stream to various devices with this stand-alone service, including your computer or tablet.
 Plus, it doesn’t require you to have a cable subscription, while companion service HBO Go does.

 Newcomers to the service can also enjoy a seven-day free trial.

-It's not a whole lot of time, but if you're committed to binging an entire TV series (ahem...
-Game of Thrones?) without actually paying a dime, this could be your solution.
-Just wait until the entire season's out and buckle up for a wild week.
+It’s not a whole lot of time, but if you’re committed to binging an entire TV series (ahem… Game of Thrones?) without actually paying a dime, this could be your solution.
+Now that the entire season’s out, buckle up for a wild week.

 2) Amazon Prime Video Channels